 Cedar shake and copper roof unique mailbox house at antique store.

-Imagine driving down a coastal road and spotting the perfect mailbox—a unique mailbox design that immediately captures your attention and adds a personal touch to the landscape all while being a neighborhood conversation starter.
+Imagine driving down a coastal road and spotting the perfect mailbox—one of those unique mailboxes that instantly captures your attention and adds a personal, storybook touch to the landscape.

-We recently discovered just that while antiquing: a charming, rustic wooden mailbox crafted as a miniature house, complete with cedar shake siding, a copper roof, and patina trim reminiscent of our own coastal Maine home.
+We recently discovered just that while antiquing: a vintage wooden mailbox crafted like a miniature cedar shake cottage, complete with a copper roof and green patina trim.
+It’s full of rustic charm and now adds the perfect touch of curb appeal to our coastal Maine home.

 Cedar shake house in winter's snow in coastal Maine.